 I can’t say too much about this yet, because much of it hasn’t been fleshed out yet.
 You will be able to how your party campaigns itself by shifting the emphasis between its ideology, its performance in government and the populist appeal of its candidates and policies.

 Larger countries (or smaller ones, for that matter) will be able to partition their territory into smaller sub-national governments, like states or provinces, which can have their own varying degree of autonomy and self-government.
 The very same parties that run at the national level can then participate in elections at the local level and form a governing coalition there.

 Particracy starts out at the legislative level, where every represented party gets its say, and everyone can try to influence the lawmaking process.
 More powerful parties will determine to form a coalition with majority support, and will get to appoint a head of government and cabinet ministers.
-There will be separate sets of policies that the executive branch can act on, to control what happens in government and to influence the nation and its simulated citizens.
+There will be separate sets of policies that the executive branch can act on.
+This way players control what happens in government and influence the nation and its simulated citizens.

 The world will feature a detailed economic model, which players can influence through government policy, taxes, tariffs and trade agreements.
 This includes government spending, taxes and budgets.